stadium-software/popups/README.md

 2.0

 ## Change log
-2.0 Added full-page popup and full-page with background popup.
+2.0 Added full-page popup and full-page popup with background page in an iFrame.
 Removed Stadium 5 sample.

 <hr>